 Flexi-linked policy in action

 Brian wanted the single-most ideal life insurance policy for his needs.
 He wanted something that he could hold for years which would keep bringing benefits.
 He wanted tax advantages, lower premiums and comprehensive cover of life, income protection, disability and trauma.
-In other words, he wanted it all.

 For Brian, a split life insurance policy turned out to be the way to go.